shakked/Command-for-Instagram/Terms of Use.md

 #Terms and Conditions

-Last updated: December 30th, 2015
+Last updated: February 18, 2016

 Please read these Terms and Conditions carefully before using the **Command for Instagram - Follower Stats & Management, Posts, Likes & Comments Analytics** mobile application operated by Zachary Shakked.